assister-ai/async-counter/README.md

 # async-counter

-An asynchronous counter for Node.js and the browser
+An asynchronous counter with a sync interface

 ### Install